What is JWT Decoder — Free Offline Tool?

 Quick Start Guide

-Copy that long, messy string starting with "eyJ" from your app’s console or network tab.
+Copy the long string starting with "eyJ" from your app’s console or network tab.

-If you have the secret key, you can paste it to verify if the signature is actually valid.
+If you have the secret key, you can verify if the signature is authentic right there in the UI.

 Questions?